mbakke/goobar/README.md

 It can be customized by creating `~/.config/goobar/config.scm`.
 This file should return a list of either `<status>` objects, or plain strings.

+Statuses or strings can be "annotated" to provide extra properties, such as custom color, width, alignment, etc.  See `man 7 swaybar-protocol` for a list of properties, all of which are supported by `(goobar annotation)`.

 Example:

 ```